 Éowyn briefly uses two swords on horseback (with Merry holding the reins) to good effect against the Mûmakil outside Minas Tirith.

-In the film version, Sam wielded a sword and a frying pan in Moria (at least one shot, after Frodo is hurt, seems to show him using both at once).
+Sam wields a sword and a frying pan in Moria (at least one shot, after Frodo is hurt, seems to show him using both at once).
 Later, when he stormed the tower of Cirith Ungol, he wielded Sting as well as his normal sword.

-In some of the fights Gimli wields two axes, in the other fights he "just" wields a double-headed battle axe.
+In some of the fights Gimli wields two axes (occasionally throwing the smaller off-hand axe), in the other fights he "just" wields a double-headed battle axe.

 Used briefly in Kingdom of Heaven by Guy de Lusignan.
 Then he loses one sword and pulls a dagger...